duniter/duniter-v2s/pallets/authority-members/README.md

 In a permissioned network, we have to define the set of authorities, and among these authorities, the ones validators in the next session.
 That's what authority members pallet does.
 In practice:

 - it manages a `Members` set with some custom rules
-- it implements the `SessionManager` trait from the session frame pallet
+- it implements the `SessionManager` trait from the FRAME session pallet

 ## Entering the set of authorities